SimFG/interfacer/README.md

 - Customer the insert position
 - Support to generate more methods
 - More readable codes
+- Handle the un-import interface or struct param when adding the new method
 - Handle some special struct or interface
 - More useful tool of reading and writing `go` file
 - Ast example project